AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Analysis of On-Device LLMs

-\subsection{\ismar{Latency Comparison Across Deployment Modes}}
+\subsection{Latency Comparison Across Deployment Modes}

-\ismar{Latency, or first response time (F.R.T), refers to the duration between issuing a prompt and receiving the first token of the response, whereas warm-up time denotes the initial time required to load the model into memory. \textit{Cold F.R.T} refers to the latency observed on the first prompt after model initialization (i.e., warm-up $+$ response), while \textit{Warm F.R.T} reflects the prompt-to-first-token latency for subsequent queries on an already loaded model.
+Latency, or first response time (F.R.T), refers to the duration between issuing a prompt and receiving the first token of the response, whereas warm-up time denotes the initial time required to load the model into memory. \textit{Cold F.R.T} refers to the latency observed on the first prompt after model initialization (i.e., warm-up $+$ response), while \textit{Warm F.R.T} reflects the prompt-to-first-token latency for subsequent queries on an already loaded model.
 We compared latency across three deployment modes: cloud-based, client-server, and on-device.
 In the client-server setup, the LLMs were hosted on a \textit{MacBook Pro} with an \textit{M4 Pro chip} and 48\,GB of \textit{RAM}, and accessed via AVP.
 To begin, we evaluated model $m_{15}$ across all four XR devices (see~\cref{tab:m15_time_comparison}) and selected the AVP as the fastest device for subsequent comparisons.
+We include~\cref{tab:m15_time_comparison} as an additional device-level check using a representative large model ($m_{15}$), confirming that the AVP provides the lowest latency among the XR devices and is therefore the appropriate reference platform for the detailed F.R.T. analysis reported in~\cref{tab:latency7LLMs}.
 For a broader evaluation, we selected five representative models (one per category) and benchmarked them across all three deployment modes.
-Each experiment was repeated three times, and we report the mean latency along with standard deviations. }
+Each experiment was repeated three times, and we report the mean latency along with standard deviations.

-\ismar{As shown in~\cref{tab:latency7LLMs}, these five models were evaluated alongside GPT-4o and GPT-4o-mini, all accessed via the AVP.
+As shown in~\cref{tab:latency7LLMs}, these five models were evaluated alongside GPT-4o and GPT-4o-mini, all accessed via the AVP.
 While on-device models exhibit longer warm-up times (\ie higher \textit{Cold F.R.T}), they consistently achieve the lowest latency after loading (\ie lower \textit{Warm F.R.T}), making them well-suited for real-time XR interactions, since warm-up only happens once during a session.
-Importantly, the latency values in~\cref{tab:latency7LLMs} correspond to a simple prompt—\textit{``Give me 20 continuous words as text only''}.
-For longer or more complex prompts, the delay can further increase, potentially rendering cloud-based models unsuitable for time-sensitive XR applications.}
+Importantly, the latency values in~\cref{tab:latency7LLMs} correspond to a simple prompt--\textit{``Give me 20 continuous words as text only''}.